Composite Sorting

+\begin{lemma}{\textit{Maximal Perfect Pairs}.} Let $F\wedge G$ denote the common component of the worker distribution $F$ and the job distribution $G$.
+Any optimal assignment $\pi$ between workers and jobs consists of perfect pairings on the support of $F\wedge G$ and an optimal assignment between workers $F-F\wedge G$ and jobs $G-F\wedge G$. \end{lemma}

-We show that a perfect pairing is made when feasible.
+\begin{proof}We show that a perfect pair is made when feasible.
 By contradiction, suppose an optimal assignment contains pairings $(x,z)$ and $(x',z')$ when $x'=z$.\footnote{If either $x = x'$ or $z = z'$, a perfect pairing is naturally made since $x' = z$.
 We thus restrict our attention to the cases where $x \neq x'$ and $z \neq z'$.}

 By symmetry, it suffices to consider two cases.
 Consider first the case $x\leq z'<z=x'$.
-Since the cost of mismatch $\bar{c}$ is strictly increasing, $c(x,z') + c(x',z) = c(x,z') < c(x,z) \leq c(x,z)+c(x',z')$ where the equality follows since $c(x',z)=0$.
+Since the cost of skill gaps $\bar{c}$ is strictly increasing, $c(x,z') + c(x',z) = c(x,z') < c(x,z) \leq c(x,z)+c(x',z')$ where the equality follows since $c(x',z)=0$.
 Thus, the cost of mismatch when making the perfect pairing is strictly lower than under the optimal configuration, which is a contradiction.